apache/incubator-graphar/cli/README.md

 For the full configuration file, if all fields can be set to their default values, you can simplify it to the mini version.
 However, it cannot be further reduced beyond the mini version.

-In the yaml config files, we provide brief comments on the fields, which can be used as a reference
+In the full `yaml` config file, we provide brief comments on the fields, which can be used as a reference.

 **Example**